mfjkri/Telegram-Chatbot/README.md

   1. `CallbackQueryHandler` - called when user presses a given `InlineKeyboardButton` \
      This handler is specific to the button meaning that the `pattern` of the CallbackQueryHandler must match the `callback_data` of the InlineKeyboardButton.

+     Each `CallbackQueryHandler` has a `CallbackQuery` which needs to be answered by the handler callback:

+     ```python
+     def callback(update: Update, context: CallbackContext) -> USERSTATE:
+       query = update.callback_query
+       if query:
+           query.answer()
+     ```

+     It is good practice to always check if there is a CallbackQuery that can be answered and answer it.

+     Only time you can omit this check is if you are sure that the callback handler cannot be called by a CallbackQueryHandler update.

   2. `MessageHandler` - called when user sends a message \
      This handler is non-specific and will be called for every message the user sends.
 Proper steps must be taken to to filter repeated user input (debounce check etc..).